Oktoberfest at Fort Benning in Columbus, Georgia

 Tucktoberfest in Tucker, Sept.
 17-Oct.
 2, 2022

 Visit Tucker Brewing Co. in Tucker, Georgia, near Stone Mountain to celebrate Tucktoberfest over several weeks with games, live music, polka bands, German menu item specials, and the brewery’s classic Tucktoberfest™ Märzen Lager.
 The whole family (and even Fido) will enjoy relaxing and playing games in the brewery’s expansive beer garden.
 Be sure to sample the brewery’s other flavorful beers, many of which are German in style and ingredients.

-Head to Woodstock, Georgia, on Saturday, Sept.
-25, 2021, when the first annual WDSTKtoberfest kicks off with a keg tapping event.
-Then, on Saturday, Oct.
-2, join the pub crawl and visit at least five local restaurants to earn a boot glass.
+Head to Woodstock, Georgia, when the annual WDSTKtoberfest kicks off with a keg tapping event.
+On Oct.
+1, join the pub crawl and visit at least five local restaurants to earn a boot glass.
 (Be sure to stop into Reformation Brewery to sample their seasonal brews.)
 Throughout the nine-day event, enjoy Bavarian food and beverage specials at participating restaurants, and enter for the chance to win gift cards in prize drawings.

 Check out Georgia’s southernmost brewery, Georgia Beer Co. in Valdosta, during its four-day Oktoberfest that starts with a keg tapping on Sept.
 30 and continues with a live polka band and authentic German food, like bratwurst, schnitzel and family-size pretzels.
 Dress in your lederhosen and dirndls, and be sure to take home a commemorative beer stein.

 Oktoberfest Atlanta, Sept.
 30 - Oct.
 2, 2022